-Multiple adjacent define-values statements are collected into a single letrec-values transformation so that the definitions can be mutually-recursive, but the define-values expressions really must be adjacent: a define-values expression following a non-define-values expression is not an internal definition.
+Multiple adjacent define-values statements are collected into a single letrec-values transformation so that the definitions can be mutually-recursive, but the define-values expressions really must be adjacent: a define-values expression is not an internal definition.

 An internal definition cannot shadow a syntax form or macro name.
 Thus, an internal definition cannot alter the decision of whether another expression is also an internal definition in the same letrec-values transformation.2